22' 9" wide x 30' 6" long x 16' 6" high

 The study was also where Washington bathed, dressed, and kept his clothes.
 Each morning, he rose between 4 and 5 a.m. and went to the study, using the private staircase that led down from the bedchamber.
 According to the recollections of his step-grandson George Washington (Washy) Parke Custis, he lit his own fire and dressed himself.
 Washington used the quiet time to write letters or review reports until breakfast at 7 a.m., after which he usually rode out to his farms.
 In the evening, unless he had a social obligation or lingered talking to visitors after dinner, he returned here to read or confer with his secretary until around 9 p.m., when he went to bed.

-In this room you will find Washington's Fan Chair, which helped him to say cool on hot summer's days, Washington's chair that he used as President, a portrait of Lawrence Washington, bookcases, a secretary, and other artifacts from Washington's life.
+In this room you will find a Fan Chair, similar to Washington's, which helped him to stay cool on hot summer's days, Washington's chair that he used as President, a portrait of Lawrence Washington, bookcases, a secretary, and other artifacts from Washington's life.

 4' 9" wide x 6' 6" long x 10' 9" high